pHastCam/IS-Uniformity-Test/README.md

 <br>

 ### Method 2
 For Method 2, the high-frequency noise term was computed from the RMS of a detrended column-average profile derived from a single flat-field frame, rather than from windowed band-free regions.
-These RMS values are then averaged
+These RMS values are then averaged.

 ### Results
 The table below shows the predicted banding errors using both methods.
+While a moving-window variance decomposition indicates a banding contribution of approximately 0.40 DN RMS, the stacked-profile residual RMS of 0.63 DN is retained as a conservative estimate of banding-related error.
 <br><br>

 <table style="border-collapse:collapse;width:100%;font-family:Arial,sans-serif;font-size:12px;">